The Well Known Photographer

-“Hello,” I said raising my voice a notch.
+“Hello,” I said raising my voice another notch.

 A couple more heads turned.

-“Hello,” I said again a little louder and waited a couple of beats.
+“Hello,” I said again, yet a little louder and waited a few seconds.

 Now more than half of the people were at least looking my way.

 “Thank you for coming tonight.
 Thank you.”
-I said, waiting as more heads began pointing in my direction.
+I said, not quite shouting, and waited as more heads began pointing in my direction.

 I was looking out at a crosscultural group of mixed ethnicities and ages.
 Among them was a young, tattooed Latino man, a middle-aged Asian woman and a very professorial-looking, silver-haired man probably in his eighties.
 And finally, I’d gotten everyone’s attention.
 But who were they?
 And what was I going to say to them?

-Although I had some general points in mind, I was improvising.
-I spoke and then asked for questions.
-The beauty of it is that we all ended up having a real conversation, quite genuine.
+I had some general points in mind and improvised.
+I'd gotten everyone's attention and then I asked for questions.
+The beauty of it was that we all ended up having a real conversation, quite genuine.
 Afterwards some people stayed to chat with me and a couple of them, to my astonishment, remembered The Secret Alameda.

-and, leaving that night, I was feeling quite pleased with it all.
-If nothing else came of the exhibit, the events of the evening would be enough.
+and, leaving that night, I felt quite pleased with it all.
+If nothing else came of the exhibit, my experience that evening was enough.

 However, something more did come of it.
-When I heard from Kerpel several weeks later, I remembered him and I was curious to see his work.
+I heard from Kerpel several weeks later and remembered him.
+I was curious to see his work and arranged a visit.

 When I pulled up at the address, I was surprised to find myself gazing at a perfectly tidy, two-story house.
-It was gray, yes, but no clue of bunkerness or counter-culturality was anywhere in evidence.
+Gray, yes, but devoid of bunkerness, and no counter-culturality was anywhere in evidence.
 Kerpel welcomed me warmly at the door.
 Walking in, I immediately recognized I’d entered an artist’s home.
 Sculptures and wall pieces had taken over much of the available space.
 Yet in spite of that, everything was quite neat and orderly.
 Many of the sculptures were carefully wrapped in plastic.
 The wall-to-wall carpet was perfectly vacuumed.

 Would I like some coffee?
 Yes.
 But first, could I look around?
 Camera in hand I began taking photos.